-Whether programs use individual folders, binders, boxes or other 1 types of containers, sometimes called portfolios, there is a need for a flexible system.
-The variety of documentation provides sequential, chronological evidence of achievement and performance.

-- 2. The purpose of the portfolio, in whatever form, is to provide an organized collection of authentic documentation, which showcases children's growth and development.
+- Explain that whether programs use individual folders, binders, boxes or other types of containers, sometimes called portfolios, there is a need for the system to flexibly include a variety of documentation that provides sequential, chronological evidence of achievement and performance. - 2.
+Add that the purpose of the portfolio, in whatever form, is to provide an organized collection of authentic documentation, which showcases children's growth and development.
 The portfolio exhibits the path of each child's progress in the learning process, across all developmental domains, from the child's initial enrollment to departure from the classroom/home. - 3.
-Think about and list the essential forms of authentic documentation that would recognize and demonstrate children's strengths and successes.
+Have staff work in large or small groups to discuss and list the essential forms of authentic documentation that would recognize and demonstrate children's strengths and successes.
+Have a recorder note the forms on chart paper.